 He had a small team, and they were already working hard on other big projects.

 He didn’t have the people to handle a project this size, he told us.
 It’d get in the way of supporting SAP and the tech infrastructure.

-Then he also pointed there was an expertise issue.
+Then he also pointed out there was an expertise issue.
 None of his team had worked on D2C before.
-They’d good skills in SAP and technical systems.
-But no real experience of D2C IT requirements like setting up payment, order tracking and inventory systems.
+They had good skills in SAP and technical systems.
+But no real experience with D2C IT requirements like setting up payment, order processing and inventory systems.
 It’d be a steep learning curve.
 For him, D2C needed a fully resourced and skilled IT team to map out processes, run testing and provide support when technical issues came up.